Manual for Tidycode Pl/Sql Formatter version 2.4.2

 "

-It is allowed to use other switches next to -ls.
+It is allowed to use other switches after -ls which then modify the loaded switches.

 There is a default settings/configuration file that is loaded automatically if it exists.